ansible/ansible/docsite/rst/playbooks_blocks.rst

        - debug: msg="this always executes"

-The tasks in the ``block`` would execute normally, if there is any error the ``rescue`` section would get executed with whatever you need to do to recover from the previous error.
+The tasks in the ``block`` section will execute normally.
+If there is an error, the ``rescue`` section will be executed;
+here place whatever you need to do to recover from the previous error.
 The ``always`` section runs no matter what previous error did or did not occur in the ``block`` and ``rescue`` sections.